RADIUS: Risk-Aware, Real-Time, Reachability-Based Motion Planning: Introduction

 This paper makes the following contributions.
-First, it provides a novel parallelizable, closed-form over-approximation of the risk of collision given an arbitrary probability distribution with twice-differentiable density function (Section \ref{subsec:chance constraint}).
+First, it provides a novel, parallelizable, closed-form over-approximation of the risk of collision given an arbitrary probability distribution with a twice-differentiable density function (Section \ref{subsec:chance constraint}).
 Second, it describes the analytical derivative of the probability over-approximation with respect to the control parameter (Section \ref{subsec:gradient}).
-Third, this paper presents a real-time risk-aware motion planning framework that guarantees robot safety up to a user-specified risk threshold over time intervals rather than just at discrete time instances (Section \ref{subsec: online operation}).
-Lastly, this paper demonstrates \riskmethodname{} in simulation and on hardware and compares its performance to CCPBA, and Cantelli MPC on a variety scenarios (Section \ref{sec:experiments}).
-The rest of this manuscript is organized as follows: Section \ref{sec: notation} gives necessary notation for the manuscript.
+Third, this paper presents a general, real-time risk-aware motion planning framework that guarantees robot safety up to a user-specified risk threshold over time intervals rather than just at discrete time instances (Section \ref{subsec: online operation}).
+Lastly, this paper demonstrates \riskmethodname{} in simulation and on hardware and compares its performance to CCPBA, and Cantelli MPC on a variety of scenarios (Section \ref{sec:experiments}).
+The rest of this manuscript is organized as follows: Section \ref{sec: notation} gives necessary notations for the manuscript.
 Section \ref{sec: prelim} presents the parameterized vehicle dynamics and environment representation.
 Section \ref{sec:online planning} describes obstacle uncertainty, risk-aware vehicle safety and online planning.
 Section \ref{sec:risk-rtd and reachability analysis} discusses offline reachability analysis of the vehicle dynamics.
+Section \ref{sec: system_extensions} discusses the generalizability of the proposed algorithm and highlights the assumptions that need to be satisfied to apply RADIUS to other robotic systems.
 Section \ref{sec:conclusion} concludes the paper.